What do you mean you're trying to figure out EIB history in terms of what?

 This is one of those instances where it lets you know it's worse than you thought it was.

-You know, this pledge business, folks, I have to tell you, I I think the Republicans are making another mistake.
+You know, this pledge business, folks, I have to tell you, I think the Republicans are making another mistake.

 They think they're winning big here by getting Trump to pledge he won't go third party.

-But what's really happening, what's really happening is all these others are at the same time pledging they will support Trump.
+What's really happening is all these others are at the same time pledging they will support Trump.

 That's much bigger news to me than the fact that Trump won't go third party.